Hello, my dear colleagues!

 How it all started

 Today I’m going to write about studying a new language at a very late age – 19.
-Before that, let me tell you how I got where I am today.
+But, before that, let me tell you how I got where I am today.

-Before enrolling in university, I went to a Grammar Philological High School, which means that my subjects were mainly based on studying languages and linguistics.
+Before enrolling in university, I went to a Grammar Philological High School, which means that my subjects were mainly studying languages and linguistics.

 The listening part was the hardest for me to prepare.
-After having listened to all of the available tracks from the previous exams, I tried to recreate a real-life entrance exam in order to prepare myself for all kinds of situations.
+After listening to all of the available tracks from the previous exams, I tried to recreate a real-life entrance exam to prepare myself for all kinds of situations.
 I played loud music in the background of the tracks and was devastated by how bad I did on the first exam!
 I got barely 4 out of 10 points!
-By continuing to improve my concentration, I got 10/10 points on this part in the exam!
+However, by improving my concentration, I got 10/10 points on this part in the exam!

 Here is what we are currently doing to learn Swedish!

 Our professor has turned out to be the most outgoing person ever.
-He has set up a WordPress website where he continues to post all kinds of materials to help us revise.
+He has set up a WordPress website where he posts all kinds of materials to help us revise.
 The most eﬀective way to remember new vocabulary for me, I found, is by trying to use the words in an actual sentence.
 Our professor brings flashcards every class and every time we do a diﬀerent type of exercise.
-One day it’s finding the antonyms for adjectives, the other it’s describing what or who we see in the flashcard.
+One day it’s finding the antonyms for adjectives.
+The other it’s describing what or who we see in the flashcard.

 Don’t forget the culture